-The European Union Center (EUC) is committed to providing educational and professional opportunities to faculty at Community Colleges (CC) and Minority-Serving Institutions (MSI) in Illinois.
+The European Union Center (EUC) is committed to providing educational and professional opportunities to faculty at community colleges (CC) and minority-serving institutions (MSI) in the Midwest and beyond.
 Please explore the following links for current opportunities and application instructions.
 We are happy to answer any questions at firstname.lastname@example.org.

 EU Studies Conference: CC and MSI faculty are encouraged to attend and present at our annual EU Studies Conference, which brings together regional college faculty, scholars, and graduate students with the aim of advancing research and teaching on the European Union at universities and four-year and two-year colleges in Illinois and the Midwest.
 It facilitates the building of a dynamic network for regional educators and scholars with interests in EU studies by presenting them with an intimate venue to share current research and ideas about teaching, develop new professional relationships, and learn about opportunities sponsored by the EU Center.